Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Discussion

 Current sheet models \citep{Petri2005,Cerutti2016} focus on emission from particles accelerated in the equatorial current sheet beyond the light cylinder.
 Magnetic reconnection in the current sheet accelerates particles, leading to high-energy synchrotron emission.
 Pulses are formed when the observer's line of sight crosses the current sheet, resulting in one or two pulses per rotation.
 These models predict PD values typically $\simeq$15–30\%, with PD dips at the pulse peaks due to depolarization effects.
 Significant PA swings are expected at the pulse peaks due to the reversal of the magnetic field polarity across the current sheet.

-J1023 does not exhibit the sharp PA swings predicted by current sheet models or dips in the PD at the pulse peaks.
-The data suggest the emission region has a more uniform magnetic field orientation, inconsistent with the magnetic field reversals expected in current sheet models.
+J1023 does not exhibit the sharp X-ray PA swings predicted by current sheet models (Fig. \ref{fig:pol_phases}).
+This lack of pronounced PA variation suggests a more uniform magnetic-field orientation in the emission region, inconsistent with the magnetic field reversals expected in current sheet models.

-Overall, these discrepancies indicate that the emission mechanisms in J1023 differ from those assumed in standard models for isolated pulsars.
+Overall, we find no clear evidence for the pronounced polarimetric swings predicted by standard rotation-powered pulsar emission models.
+Although the limited photon statistics in some phase bins prevent us from excluding milder geometric variants of these models, the absence of prominent polarimetric swings at pulse maxima in the X-ray band is more consistent with a relatively uniform magnetic-field configuration rather than with the dramatic field reversals typically required by such models.